-As a result of the bankruptcy process, at 31 December 2018, the FCC Group had recognised provisions with respect to the Alpine subgroup, totalling 134,664 thousand euros to cover the risks and liabilities deriving from the bankruptcies of AH and AB.
+As a result of the bankruptcy process, at 31 December 2018, the FCC Group had recognised provisions with respect to the Alpine subgroup, totalling 134,664 thousand euros (93,000 thousand euros recognised at the Company itself), to cover the risks and liabilities deriving from the bankruptcies of AH and AB.
 The detail of the aforementioned provisions is as follows:

-Challenge against the sale of Alpine Energie Guarantees and receivables for work performed by Alpine 93,000 41.664 Total 134,664
+Challenge against the sale of Alpine Energie 93,000 Guarantees and receivables for work performed by Alpine 41,664 Total 134,664

-The provision for the challenge of the sale of Alpine Energie Holding AG in the amount of 93,000 thousand euros covers the risk relating to the recovery action filed by the ABA bankruptcy trustee on 11 June 2014 against the Parent of the Group, Fomento de Construcciones y Contratas, S.A., and two of its subsidiaries: Asesoría Financiera y de Gestión, S.A. and BVEFTDOMINTAENA Beteiligunsgverwaltung GmbH.
+The provision to challenge of the sale of Alpine Energie Holding AG, in the amount of 93,000 thousand euros, covers the risk relating to the recovery action filed by the ABA bankruptcy trustee on 11 June 2014, against the Group's Parent Fomento de Construcciones y Contratas, S.A. and two of its subsidiaries: Asesoría Financiera y de Gestión, S.A. and Bveftdomintaena Beteiligunsgverwaltung GmbH.